A few years back when I published this incident on a local daily and many responded to it but I could not find a solid explanation for this incident.

-The mother of a friend of mine, (lovingly I call her ‘Chittamma’—mother’s younger sister) had planted a pumpkin creeper near their ancestral house compound at Valanjavattom near Thiruvalla (Kerala) that had a portion with thatched roof.
+The mother of a friend of mine, (lovingly I call her ‘Chittamma’ (Malayalam) —mother’s younger sister) had planted a pumpkin creeper near their ancestral house compound at Valanjavattom near Thiruvalla (Kerala) that had a portion with a thatched roof.
 Apart from this creeper many other plants and trees were growing in the same compound.
-Chittamma is the one who lovingly take care of these plants and other small trees.
+Chittamma is the one who lovingly takes care of these plants and other small trees in the compound.

 Incident Number Two: